![]() |

 print(classification_report(y_true, y_pred, target_names=dir_names))

-We can also compare our model's performance with the published results obtained in the original paper who report a 0.96 precision .The original authors described many preprocessing steps done on the dataset like dropping punctuations and digits, removing top 25 most frequest stop words.
-As we can see in the classification_report, we also gain a 0.96 precision and accuracy after training only 5 epochs without any preprocessing!
+We can also compare our model's performance with the published results obtained in the original paper, which had a 0.96 precision .The original authors described many preprocessing steps performed on the dataset, such as dropping punctuations and digits, removing top 25 most frequest stop words.
+As we can see in the classification_report, we also manage to obtain a 0.96 precision and accuracy after training for only 5 epochs without any preprocessing!

-, which means the embedding weights will not be updated during training.
-Try setting it to True to reach 97% accuracy with this dataset with only 2 epochs.
+In this example, when we created the Keras layer from our embedding module, we set the parametertrainable=False, which means the embedding weights will not be updated during training.
+Try setting it to True to reach around 97% accuracy using this dataset after only 2 epochs.